-This component describes the sometimes short, sometimes long chain from the eel leaving the fishery or fish farm, processed for human consumption (e.g. filleted, smoked, jellied), distributed to retailers and then sold to the consumer (e.g. the public, restaurants).
+Issues This component describes the sometimes short, sometimes long chain from the eel leaving the fishery or fish farm, processed for human consumption (e.g. filleted, smoked, jellied), distributed to retailers and then sold to the consumer (e.g. the public, restaurants).
 In some cases, a number of processes might be carried out by the same business, e.g. some family businesses in the Netherlands have their own eel farm, their own smoker and sell direct to the public.
 Notes There are few additional criteria for processors, wholesalers and retailers.
 These are in addition to those in Component 1.
 Where the facility undertakes other processes in this standard, e.g. perhaps eel farming, the business and assessor shall decide the relevant components to audit.
 Where a processor receives live eels, the criterion for welfare shall be applied.
-Processors are producing food for human consumption so the Benefits Customers and consumers have the opportunity and choice to purchase responsibly sourced eel Targets & Measures An increasing number and proportion of processors, wholesalers and retailers provide certified eel, from 5% in 2018 to 75% in 2028 An increasing proportion of total retail sales is of certified eel, from 5% in 2018 to 75% in 2028 Criterion 7.1: Biosecurity and food hygiene Responsible • The operator has a valid food producer registration according to relevant legislation indicators Food processing hygiene plans are followed and the operator has not been fined by national authorities for hygiene non-compliance in the last three years national authorities for hygiene non-compliance in the last two years
+Processors are producing food for human consumption so the organisation must meet the relevant food production standards.
+Benefits Customers and consumers have the opportunity and choice to purchase responsibly sourced eel Targets & Measures An increasing number and proportion of processors, wholesalers and retailers provide certified eel, from 5% in 2018 to 75% in 2028 An increasing proportion of total retail sales is of certified eel, from 5% in 2018 to 75% in 2028

+CRITERION 7.1: BIOSECURITY AND FOOD HYGIENE Responsible indicators The operator has a valid food producer registration according to relevant legislation Food processing hygiene plans are followed and the operator has not been fined by national authorities for hygiene non-compliance in the last three years Aspiring indicators The operator has a valid food producer registration according to relevant legislation Food processing hygiene plans are followed and the operator has not been fined by national authorities for hygiene non-compliance in the last two years